SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 They also provide a way to track changes.

-**Reactive** forms are easier to reuse and test, while also being more robust, and enabling better scalability.
+**Reactive** forms are easier to reuse and test while also being more robust and enabling better scalability.

 **Template-driven** forms are applicable in more basic use cases.